evoldoers/historian/README.md

-# Indel Historian
+# Historian

-Indel Historian is a multiple aligner that aims at providing accurate historical reconstructions of the evolution of a set of DNA or protein sequences.
+Historian is a multiple aligner that aims at providing accurate historical reconstructions of the evolution of a set of DNA or protein sequences.
 This stands in contrast to most multiple alignment tools, which instead try to provide protein alignments that correctly identify regions of 3D structural homology.
 If you are trying to predict the structure of a protein, you should probably use one of those other tools.
-If you care about the evolutionary history of your sequences, use Indel Historian.
+If you care about the evolutionary history of your sequences, use Historian.

 Most multiple alignment tools (think: Clustal, Muscle, ProbCons) are optimized for homology-based structure prediction, and tested on structural alignment benchmarks (e.g. BAliBase, Oxbench, Prefab, Sabmark).
 That's a good empirical approach as far as it goes, because structurally-informed protein alignments make a good "gold standard" for benchmarking alignment tools.
 Often, these tools have scoring schemes that are optimized for reproducing common signatures of protein selection, such as reduced indel rates in hydrophobic regions.
 However, optimizing for structure has the unfortunate drawback of introducing biases into the estimates of indel (and possibly substitution) rates (as a rule of thumb, all methods tend to underestimate mutation rates, but with standard multiple aligners the biases can be unpredictable and can vary widely at different indel rates).
 Consequently, this approach yields a less-than-accurate picture of evolutionary history.

-By contrast, Indel Historian uses an explicit evolutionary model of indel and substitution events, derived rigorously from statistical phylogenetics using finite-state transducers as evolutionary operators.
+By contrast, Historian uses an explicit evolutionary model of indel and substitution events, derived rigorously from statistical phylogenetics using finite-state transducers as evolutionary operators.
 In simulation tests (using the third-party evolution simulator [indel-Seq-Gen](https://www.ncbi.nlm.nih.gov/pubmed/17158778)), it introduces significantly fewer biases than other tools.
 It also performs pretty well on structural alignment benchmarks, though not as well as tools like Muscle and ProbCons that are optimized for that.

 The basic method and initial benchmarks of the approach are described in ([_Accurate Reconstruction of Insertion-Deletion Histories by Statistical Phylogenetics_](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034572); Westesson, Lunter, Paten and Holmes, PLoS One, 2012).
 The implementation described in that paper is a program called ProtPal.
-Indel Historian is a clean reimplementation of ProtPal that also runs a lot faster, is more user-friendly, and has significantly more features.
+Historian is a clean reimplementation of ProtPal that also runs a lot faster, is more user-friendly, and has significantly more features.

-The closest method to Indel Historian is PRANK ([_Phylogeny-Aware Gap Placement Prevents Errors in Sequence Alignment and Evolutionary Analysis_](https://www.ncbi.nlm.nih.gov/pubmed/18566285); Löytynoja and Goldman, Science, 2008).
-Indel Historian is slightly more accurate than PRANK (on both simulation and structural alignment benchmarks), has more features, and runs faster.
+The closest method to Historian is PRANK ([_Phylogeny-Aware Gap Placement Prevents Errors in Sequence Alignment and Evolutionary Analysis_](https://www.ncbi.nlm.nih.gov/pubmed/18566285); Löytynoja and Goldman, Science, 2008).
+Compared to PRANK, Historian is of comparable accuracy (on simulation benchmarks) or slightly more accurate (on structural alignment benchmarks), has more features, and runs faster.

 ## Installation

 To build from source, type `make`.
 This will create a binary file `bin/historian`.

-At present, Indel Historian requires the following build environment to compile:
+At present, Historian requires the following build environment to compile:

 * Apple LLVM version 7.3.0 or later (clang-703.0.31), or gcc version 4.8.3 or later
  * Boost C++ library version 1.62.0 or later